deepakkrishnamurthy/gravitymachine-analysis-gui/README.md

 	python DataAnalyser.py

 ## Basic usage

+### [IMPORTANT] Data specific configuration
+Since different datasets may save different fields.
+Use an existing 'configuration_*.txt' file found in the configurations or folder or create a new one based on the data fields saved in your datasets.
+The configuration file specifies how these datafields are mapped to the internal variables used within the data-viewer.

 ### Opening a dataset
 To open a new dataset, hit *'Ctrl + O'* or click *File > Open*.
 Then first choose the folder containing the data (.csv track file + folder containing images).
 In the next dialog, choose the .csv track file you wish to open.